Top of page

 Back to top

-• start dividing when they shouldn’t
+• divide and multiply when they shouldn’t

-• carry on dividing when they should stop
+• keep dividing when they should stop

 • stay alive when they should die.